 Anil Kumble, a man of sheer determination and an astute knowledge has played the gentlemen’s game as a true gentleman.
-Mr. Kumble is known as a leg spin bowler to the world and has represented the Indian cricket for 18 years.
+Mr. Kumble is known as a leg-spin bowler to the world and has represented the Indian cricket for 18 years.
 In this journey of long innings, he has won so many games for the country and most of the times, it was an upright ‘one-man show.’
-He is one among those cricket greats who has glorified the beauty of Test cricket and is the only third bowler to take 600 test wickets after Muttaiah Muralidharan and Shane Warne.
+He is one among those cricket greats who have glorified the beauty of Test cricket and is the only third bowler to take 600 test wickets after Muttaiah Muralidharan and Shane Warne.
 Kumble was a sagacious test cricketer and at the same time, he was an equally awe-inspiring ODI player too.
 The journey of Anil Kumble from a mediocre debut to 18 years of rich cricketing career is definitely an inspiring story to be told.
 Let us revisit and have a glance at the Cricket records by Anil Kumble which most of the times goes unpraised on the mainstream media.

-Marvellous Records by Anil Kumble
+Marvelous Records by Anil Kumble

 Kumble takes 13/138 and makes a comeback to the Indian side in 1992